Is Closing a Credit Card With a Zero Balance a Good Idea?

 The Relationship Between a Credit Card and Your Credit History

-The length of your credit history constitutes 15% of your FICO credit score.3 The two factors that influence this portion of your score are the age of your oldest account and the average age of all your accounts.
-So, if you owe payments on multiple credit cards and would like to close one, consider paying off and closing the newest card first.
-Closing your newest card will have the least impact on the average age of your credit history.
-In fact, instead of hurting your credit score, it may raise your average age of credit and could potentially boost your credit score.
+The length of your credit history constitutes 15% of your FICO credit score.1 The two factors that influence this portion of your score are the age of your oldest account and the average age of all your accounts.
+So, if you owe payments on multiple credit cards and would like to close one, you could consider paying off and closing the newest card first.5

 Of note, a closed account could remain on your credit report for a number of years.
-According to TransUnion, accounts that are closed in good standing may stay on a credit report for ten years, whereas accounts that contain adverse information could remain on a report for seven years.4
+Accounts that are closed in good standing may stay on a credit report for ten years, whereas accounts that contain adverse information could remain on a report for seven years.5

 Need More Credit?
 Having a Zero Balance Credit Card May Help

-If you plan to apply for additional credit for a big purchase – such as a mortgage, home equity line of credit, or car loan – within a year after paying off a credit card, keeping it open with a zero balance may strengthen your credit score.
-Generally speaking, you would show a lower credit utilization ratio, longer age of credit, and strong payment history, all of which could contribute to your credit score.
-It also may provide a safety net to help pay for any emergency or unplanned expenses, such as medical care or car repairs.
+If you plan to apply for additional credit for a big purchase – such as a mortgage, home equity line of credit, or car loan – within a year after paying off a credit card, keeping it open with a zero balance may keep your credit score strong.
+In this case, you would have a lower credit utilization ratio, longer age of credit, and strong payment history, all of which could contribute to your credit score.
+A zero balance card also may provide a safety net to help pay for any emergency or unplanned expenses, such as medical care or car repairs.

 When to Consider Closing a Credit Card With a Zero Balance